-In the my coffee morning mishap my personal reason boiled down to the fact I was angry at myself for having created this problem which could have easily been avoided if I’d paid more attention to what I was doing, and here lies they key point in how my reaction this morning differed hugely from the me a few years ago.
-Today is a simple and small example of how personal growth can take place when you’re conscious and aware of your habits and actions;
+In my coffee morning mishap my frustration boiled down to the fact I was angry at myself for having created this problem, which could've easily been avoided if I'd paid more attention to what I was doing.
+It is here that lies they key point in how my reaction this morning differed hugely from the me a few years ago.
+Today was a simple example of how personal growth can take place when you're conscious and aware of your habits and actions;

-- I knew what was coming and had a split second to prepare for the unavoidable smash as the jar flew off my shoulder and took a second of doing its own version of free-fall skydiving before hitting the floor (see, don’t be sad for it, it was living its best life right up until the last moment).
+- I knew what was coming, and had a split second to prepare for the unavoidable smash as the jar flew off my shoulder and did its own version of free-fall skydiving before hitting the floor.
+(See, don't be sad for it, it was living its best life right up until the last moment).

-- I took a deep breathe and very slowly said a swear word (come on now, I’m not perfect, I was still annoyed at the whole situation!).
+- I took a deep breath and very slowly said a swear word (come on now, I'm not perfect, I was still annoyed at the whole situation!).

 - I then looked at the mess and said to myself 'it's only a jar of coffee.'

-- I took another deep breathe and shook my head.
+- I took another deep breath and shook my head.

 - I told myself 'what's done is done, it is what it is, so don't get wound up, lets just get on with it and get it cleared up'.

-- When a comment from the other room that ‘the whole house now smelt like coffee’ was made I thought ‘well, at least that’s an upside to all of this!’
+- When a comment from the other room that 'the whole house now smelt like coffee' was made I thought 'well, at least there's an upside to all of this!'

 - I whistled and upbeat tune as I went to find the broom.

-As I mentioned in one of my recent blog posts When Your Emotions Take The Driving Seat And Go For A Joyride our first reaction is fuelled and put in motion by the emotions that are in the limbic part of the brain, but by coming up with your own strategies of how to recognise when this is happening and how you can manage yourself in the situation through engaging your pre-frontal cortex it means that, although you may have no control over the situation, you do have a choice over your reaction to it.
+As I mentioned in one of my recent blog posts When Your Emotions Take The Driving Seat And Go For A Joyride our first reaction is fueled and put in motion by the emotions that are in the limbic part of the brain.
+In coming up with your own strategies of how to recognise when this is happening and how you can manage yourself in the situation, through engaging your pre-frontal cortex, it means that although you may have no control over the situation you do have a choice over your reaction to it.

-My decision came from following my own strategies that I have chosen to use that work for me:
+My decision came from following my own strategies I use that work for me:

 - I took a couple of deep breathes to avoid acting on my immediate emotional limbic system reaction that I knew was taking place in my brain.

 - I allowed myself to feel annoyed but put it into context and accepted it had happened.
-I couldn’t change the fact it had ‘jumped’ off the shelf and smashed, I could only ‘do something’ about the aftermath that was now in front of me, and an elongated ‘frustration fest’ at myself wasn’t going to bring anything productive to the room.
+I couldn't change the fact it had 'jumped' off the shelf and smashed, I could only 'do something' about the aftermath that was now in front of me.
+An elongated 'frustration fest' at myself wasn't going to bring anything productive to the room.

 - I whistled!
-I’ve found that although I didn’t really want to whistle, by doing it the good feeling I automatically associate with brought that positive feeling into what was happening and restore some balance.
+I've found that although I didn't really want to whistle, by doing it the good feeling I automatically associate with it brought that positive feeling into what was happening and restored some balance.